Skip to content Skip to footer

-Ritesh Meshram’s recent works In the Womb of the Land traverses the viewer simultaneously into the rural and urban backdrop through the interior landscapes of Chattisgarh as well as the peripheries of Mumbai.
+Ritesh Meshram’s recent works In the Womb of the Land traverses the viewer simultaneously into the rural and urban backdrop through the interior landscapes of Chhattisgarh as well as the peripheries of Mumbai.
 This series of works was shown in a solo exhibition at Gallery Chemould Prescott Road in Mumbai from September 6th to October 11, 2018.

-Ritesh’s artistic oeuvre aesthetically conjoins the peripheries of Mumbai, with the local interiors of Chattisgarh through an intimate way.
+Ritesh’s artistic oeuvre aesthetically conjoins the peripheries of Mumbai, with the local interiors of Chhattisgarh through an intimate way.
 Ubiquitous local designs of the tools as dynamic linguistic idioms (found objects) and dictions are made visible through passionate conception of ‘form as form’.
 Ritesh creatively separates the ‘functionality of form’ as in labourer’s tools and creates a new aesthetic diverse from ‘form follows function’.
-In the work series titled In Between the Lines, the linearity of the works resonate with a drawing like quality.
+In the work series titled In Between the Lines, the linearity of the works resonates with a drawing like quality.
 One may say that Ritesh makes sculptures out of lines or executes ‘line as sculpture’.
 However, Ritesh has made no prior sketches and drawings for these sculptures.
 Through his discerning approach, in appreciation of ‘form follows form’, he creates several syntaxes for observing the hand tools in our locales.
 A local language which would be lost soon in the time of large scale spectacular works, is deeply felt and addressed in his works.
-These observations hold an ‘indigenous’ way of observing and reciprocating to a local culture of tools and designs that simultaneously coexists in both the peripheries of the city Mumbai and Chattisgarh, politicising the personal!
+These observations hold an ‘indigenous’ way of observing and reciprocating to a local culture of tools and designs that simultaneously coexists in both the peripheries of the city Mumbai and Chhattisgarh, politicising the personal!

 The present series of works creates new ways of seeing the known forms.
 The fresh viewing creates a new insight and opens up dialogue for reexamining the canonical aesthetics of forms.
 The genres of sculpting and drawing are often observed bearing an aura due to their academic flavour.
 Both the methods are taught in art schools to make ‘Art’.
 However, when a conscious engagement with the process based art is executed, like in Ritesh’s works, it creates a playful rhythm of its own, enlightening the viewer about the culture of our locale (for example, Bundle of 91 Sticks and Line of Sight).
 In these works, the feel of the iron is transformed into wood.
 The work appears to be deceptively heavy, creating a new dimension and manifests rustic observations of peripheries of our locales.
 Bundle of 91 Sticks creates a day to day observation of immigrant workers carrying bundles of wood with its drawing like details; and Line of Sight appears to be like a glimpse of fencing with details of drawing.